 Claiming the American Opportunity credit

-The American Opportunity credit can reduce your tax liability by up to a $2,500 for educational expenses you or a dependent student incur during the first four years of post-secondary schooling.
+The American Opportunity credit can reduce your tax liability by up to a $2,500 per student for educational expenses you or a dependent student incur during the first four years of post-secondary schooling.

 The credit is calculated based on the amount you pay for tuition, fees, books and supplies required for the coursework.
-The credit is only available to students who enroll at least half-time for one or more academic semesters during the tax year and are pursuing an undergraduate degree or other recognized credential.
-To claim the credit, your Modified Adjusted Gross Income (MAGI) must be below $90,000 if filing individually, or $180,000 if married filing jointly.
+The credit is only available to students who enroll at least half-time for one or more academic semesters during the tax year and are pursuing a degree or other recognized credential.
+To claim the credit, your Modified Adjusted Gross Income (MAGI) for 2023 must be below $90,000 if filing individually, or $180,000 if married filing jointly.

 Claiming the Lifetime Learning credit

 This credit provides more flexibility, as it only requires the student be enrolled in at least one course during the tax year.
 The course need not be part of a degree program; taking just one course to enhance job skills qualifies you to claim the credit.
-This tax credit is only available to taxpayers with an MAGI below $65,000 if filing individually, or $131,000 if married filing jointly.
+This tax credit is only available to taxpayers with a 2023 MAGI below $90,000 if filing individually, or $180,000 if married filing jointly.

 Calculating your MAGI